-- Pre Landing Services – providing you with all the information that you will need before you move to Canada;
+- Pre Landing Services – providing you with all the information that you will need before you move to Canada

-- Post-Landing Services – provides you with all information that you’ll need to prepare for the touch down in Canada, including pick up from the airport, setting up bank accounts, Social Insurance and Health Cards, getting used to your local neighborhood, shopping and grocery tips, school recommendations, household goods purchases, driving license, business registration as well as tax preparation and job search;
+- Post-Landing Services – provides you with all information that you’ll need to prepare for the touch down in Canada, including pick up from the airport, setting up bank accounts, Social Insurance and Health Cards, getting used to your local neighborhood, shopping, and grocery tips, school recommendations, household goods purchases, driving license, business registration as well as tax preparation and job search;

 - Insurance Services – this includes all information regarding medical, life, education, and pension plans, insurance for new immigrants and travelers as well as travel insurance for newcomers, students, and visitors; and

-- Accounting, Tax Preparation, Mortgages, and Line of Credit for Newcomers – this includes helpful tips and information about opening a business, annual income tax preparation and filing of business taxes, applications for personal credit cards and lines of credit, mortgages for newcomers and first-time homeowners.
+- Accounting, Tax Preparation, Mortgages, and Line of Credit for Newcomers – this includes helpful tips and information about opening a business, annual income tax preparation and filing of business taxes, applications for personal credit cards and lines of credit, mortgages for newcomers and first-time homeowners

-How We Can Help You Immigrate to Canada
+How we can Help you Move to Canada

 By using our accredited Regulated Canadian Immigration Consultants (RCICs) you will not only optimize your chances of success in the visa application process, but you will receive expert advice on which program is best for your personal needs.